 - Animal origin products such as ham and cheese will be prohibited in a traveller’s luggage.
 Exceptions are provided for certain types such as infant food or for medical reasons.

 - The European Health Insurance Card (EHIC) will no longer be valid for UK citizens, unless there is a bilateral agreement between the UK and EU member state in which assistance is sought.
+This also applies to the EFTA states (Iceland, Liechtenstein, Norway and Switzerland).
+Guidance from the UK Government can be found here.

 - Medical prescriptions issued in the UK may no longer be recognised in the EU.